-A few years back I got an opportunity to visit the great barrier reef and when you are there you cannot escape scuba diving and exploring the underwater world, which is simply breathtaking.
+A few years back, I got an opportunity to visit the Great Barrier Reef, and when you are there, you cannot escape scuba diving and exploring the underwater world, which is simply breathtaking.

-One of the commonly seen wrasse at the Australian reef is “Wally”, the Humphead Maori Wrasse, identified for the bump on its head.
+One of the commonly seen wrasses at the Australian reef is “Wally,” the Humphead Maori Wrasse, identified for the bump on its head.
 The intricate patterns of green and blue on their bodies are simply brilliant.

-Hence I thought to share this article to increase awareness of this beautiful creature.
-Hopefully, it will continue to delight and bring cheer to anyone visiting the great barrier reef and also keep protecting the corals from damage.
+Hence, I thought to share this article to increase awareness of this beautiful creature.
+Hopefully, it will continue to delight and bring cheer to anyone visiting the Great Barrier Reef and also keep protecting the corals from damage.